alessandro-crescenzi/FactoryNinja-precision-sorting-to-get-the-chaos-off/README.md

 Launch the world
 ```
-roslaunch ninja-manager ninja_world.launch
+roslaunch ninja_manager ninja_world.launch
 ```
-Choose how many screws and nuts to spawn (up to 15):
+Choose how many screws and nuts to spawn (up to 8, if you try to spawn more than 8 objects, it is possible that they are not created due to insufficient space in working area):
 ```
-rosrun ninja-manager ninja-manager.py -n 5
+rosrun ninja_manager ninja-manager.py -n 5
 ```
 Start the kinematics process
 ```